Consumer Price Index (CPI)

 Data are collected directly from survey respondents, extracted from administrative files and derived from other Statistics Canada surveys and/or other sources.

-Price survey instructions consist of a sample of representative goods and services whose prices are observed in selected areas of a city or province, in selected retail outlets, on a specified week of the month.
-Detailed rules and conventions govern price collection.
+Price survey instructions consist of a sample of representative goods and services for which prices are observed in selected areas of a city or province, in selected retail outlets, during a specified week of the month.
+These and other detailed rules and conventions govern price collection.
 These rules help ensure that the practical aspects of compiling the CPI are consistent and adhere to the underlying concepts and definitions.

 View the Questionnaire(s) and reporting guide(s).

-During the process of collecting price data, interviewers are asked to provide the reasons for large or unusual price changes.
-Edit checks are also done on the hand-held computers at the time of data capture.
+During the process of collecting price data, price collectors are asked to provide the reasons for large or unusual price changes.
+Automated edit checks are also done at the time of data capture.
 The price information transmitted to Statistics Canada is further reviewed for outliers or unusual changes.
 A combination of judgment and outlier detection techniques are used to detect errors.
-In cases where unusual price changes are not explained, follow up investigations are made.
+In cases where unusual price changes are not explained, follow-up investigations are made.
 Product specialists in the Consumer Prices Division also prepare monthly reports summarizing and explaining price movements for products in the survey.

 In geographical imputations, price movements in other areas are used as source data to substitute for price movements in places where prices are not observable.
-Imputations are only taken out of province when it is impossible to provide a reliable imputation using prices within the provincial boundaries.
+Imputations are only taken from outside standard geographies when it is impossible to provide a reliable imputation using prices within the established geographic boundaries.

 To compare prices that relate to different quantities, prices are adjusted to a standard quantity unit.
 When an item is temporarily out of stock, the last recorded price is retained.
 If an item is no longer available at a given outlet, the item is replaced by a similar one in the same outlet or, if necessary, in a different outlet.